Settling Accounts: The Grapple: Plot summary

 U.S. General Irving Morrell's campaign to drive Confederate forces out of Pennsylvania and Ohio is successful, and now pushes them through Kentucky, Tennessee, and ultimately Georgia.
 At the Battle of Chattanooga, American forces land paratroopers on top of Missionary Ridge and Lookout Mountain, rather than fight their way to the top in hard-fought battles.
 Having gained Chattanooga, Morell seems bent on driving to the Atlantic Ocean through Georgia, thus cutting the Confederate territory in two.
-Confederate General George S. Patton, does less well on the defense than he did in the attack on Ohio two years before, his pugnacious instincts making him squander irreplaceable resources on futile attempts at counter-attack.
+Confederate General George Patton, does less well on the defense than he did in the attack on Ohio two years before, his pugnacious instincts making him squander irreplaceable resources on futile attempts at counter-attack.

 The murder of blacks in gas chambers at Camp Determination in Texas continues, while U.S. General Abner Dowling's Eleventh Army attempts to attack it and shut it down.
 With only marginal forces at his disposal, this proves difficult.
 Dowling does send air support to bomb the railways on which horribly crowded cattle cars full of blacks are brought in.
 However, the advance takes too long; the sound of distant U.S. artillery had aroused some hope among the condemned black inmates, but when the U.S. forces finally arrive, they find nothing but enormous mass graves with not a single survivor, the extermination operation having been transferred to an "improved camp" in Eastern Texas.
 Among the innumerable victims is Scipio.
 Despite this setback, Confederate blacks continue to find ways to resist.
 In Richmond, the Confederate capital, blacks rebel, seeking not to save their lives but to die with weapons in hand and exact a price from their murderers.
 Meanwhile, fighting continues among black guerrilla bands in the Georgia countryside.

 As the war rages, the race between American and Confederate physicists to build a "uranium (i.e., nuclear fission) bomb" continues.
 The Confederates desperately try to recover from Confederate President Jake Featherston's strategic blunder of initially not taking the bomb seriously and having held up research for over a year.
 They launch an air raid on the U.S. nuclear project in the state of Washington, to which the Americans reply in kind by bombing Washington University at Lexington, Virginia, the center of Confederate nuclear research.
 Meanwhile, Germany seems ahead of both the North American powers in the construction of a uranium bomb.